Professor Mike McPherson

 In 2010 I was involved in establishing the Leeds Biomedical Health Research Centre BioScreening Technology (BSTG) and have been its Director since then.
 The BSTG offered an siRNA library screening service and developed an non-antibody binding protein screening service based on a robust scaffold protein that I had developed in previous work.
 The focus of my research now is on exploiting these non-antibody binding proteins, originally called Adhirons which the University has patented and licensed to Avacta LifeSciences Ltd where they form part of the Affimer Technology platform.

 I have also held senior roles in the Faculty and University including Director of the Faculty Graduate School, first Director of the Faculty Undergraduate School, Pro-Dean for Student Education and Interim Dean of the Faculty.
-I am currently Deputy Chair of the University Committee on Applications which deals with cases of student appeals, and malpractice allegations.
+I am currently a Chair of the University Committee on Applications which deals with cases of student appeals, and malpractice allegations.

 Affimer binding proteins as research tools, incluidng diagnostics, imaging and therapy

 We have developed a small stable protein scaffold called Affimer (previously Adhiron)and have generated high quality phage dipslay libraries with variable regions of sequence.
 Affimers binding proteins can be selected against a wide range of targets by phage library biopanning.
 Affimers are small (ca 12 kDa), stable, and can be produced as recombinant proteins on a large scale.
 Affimer proteins represent important tools for scientific investigations, essentially providing reproducible binding reagents that can replace antibodies in many molecular recognition applications.